 26. Trip to a Museum

 Everyone could use a little more art in their lives.
 Take them to the closest art museum to get your dose of artistic inspiration.
 Have a history buff friend?
 Head to a history museum.
 A nerdy friend?
 Check out a science museum.
+If they already have a favorite, consider buying them a museum membership they can enjoy all year long.
 Museums make a great gift because you can create memories by getting lost in the giant jungle of the museum floors and maybe learn a little something along the way too.

 27. Yoga Classes

 Time to relax and unwind.
-We all need a little meditation in our lives and yoga classes will help you become more centered, especially during all the holiday craziness.
+We all need a little meditation and minimalism in our lives and yoga classes will help you become more centered, especially during all the holiday craziness.
 Classes range from beginner to advanced so no worries if you haven’t broken out that mat in a while.
 Or if you don’t feel like making a fool out of yourself in front of others, check out some free yoga classes online.
 You can your friends can all laugh at each other as you stumble over and onto the ground.
-So, dust off your mat, roll it out and get into your downward dog.
+So, dust off your mat, locate your yoga block and get into your downward dog.

 The gift that keeps on giving.
 These letters make the perfect gift because they come from the heart.
 They have letters for your mother, father, boyfriend or girlfriend and best friend.
 No matter who in your life prefers thoughtful gifts, you can make them happy with these letters.
 With letters for every mood (like open when you’re feeling down, or open when you miss me), your friends and family will always feel close to you no matter how far away you might live.